ajirk/demo_repo/README.md

 git reset (to go the last commit)

-git reset HEAD~1 (HEAD points to the last commit~ here we want to go 1 commit further than the head)
+git reset HEAD~1 (HEAD points to the last commit- here we want to go 1 commit further than the head)

 ### Fork